Bombe/rhynodge/README.md

 ## Running Rhynodge

-Rhynodge uses Maven as build and dependency management tool.
-Maven can also run Rhynodge:
+Rhynodge uses Gradle as build and dependency management tool.
+After creating a “fat jar” (a JAR file containing all required dependencies), simply run the jar file with

-> $ mvn clean compile exec:java
+> $ java -jar build/libs/rhynodge-all-*.jar

 Rhynodge accepts the following options using environment variables: